Cloudxtreme/agentcontroller8/newclient/README.md

 // For example, we'll command the target nodes to execute the "ls" executable with the arguments "/opt" responseChan, errChan := client.ExecuteExecutable(target, "ls", []string{"/opt"})

+// Since we're targetting a single node, we're expecting a single response
+// If we were targetting more than one node we should expect as many responses out of the response channel as there are
+// targetted nodes
 select {
 case response := <-responseChan:
 	fmt.Println("Success:", response.StandardOut)